framely/bethere/docs/index.md

 cta :
-  - details: Be the first to build useful conversational experiences the schema-driven way.
+  - details: LLMs know the average, but the value will always be in what they don't.
+So why wait?
-    title: Get your early access today.
+    title: Build differentiated service today.
     link: https://build.opencui.io/

 columnFooter :